 There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being used.
-Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause failed blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can cause failed blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.

 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the operating parts.
 Your system tune-up should include a complete lubrication.

-- Pilot and gas pressure evaluation.
-As part of your tune-up, adjustments should be made to the pilot and gas pressure if needed to reestablish these elements to OEM specifications.
+- Pilot and gas pressure adjustment.
+As part of your tune-up, corrections may be made to the pilot and gas pressure when needed to restore these elements to their original specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
-Typically, furnace filters need to be swapped out at least every three months, which can improve efficiency and prevent operational problems.
+A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
+Typically, furnace filters need to be replaced at least every 90 days, which can improve efficiency and prevent operational complications.

 - Written assessment.
-Credible HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next year.
-This insightful information can help you figure out the current condition of your furnace and outline ways to lower your energy bills.
+Credible HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next 12 months.
+This valuable information can help you figure out the current condition of your furnace and outline ways to lower your energy bills.

-Change the thermostat to “on” from “auto” to force the fan to turn on.
-If the fan does come on, power is working right, but if it doesn’t, your furnace might not be receiving power.
+Switch the thermostat to “on” from “auto” to force the fan to turn on.
+If the fan comes on, power is working properly, but if it doesn’t, your furnace might not be receiving power.

-All furnaces have a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait a few minutes to see if it helps to turn the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Every furnace includes a power switch (that resembles a light switch) either on the furnace or on a nearby wall.
+Flip the switch and wait a couple of minutes to see if it helps to turn the furnace on.
+Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

-If your home has a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Be sure the space is clear of leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Make sure the area is clear of leaves, animal nests, or snow/ice.

-If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to force an early withdrawal you’re your 401k.
-Sometimes we have special offers in your local area that you can use to justify your next Starbucks run.
+If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to break the bank.
+Frequently we have special offers in your local area that you can use to justify your next Starbucks run.